 What are the different styles of wedding rings?

-Although a solid gold wedding band used to be the norm, it’s much more common nowadays to get a wedding band that matches the style of your engagement ring, or one that enhances it.
+Although a solid gold wedding band used to be the norm, it’s much more common nowadays to get a wedding band that matches the style of your engagement ring, or one that enhances it, like a rose gold engagement ring.
 If you’re going for more of a traditional wedding ring, you’ll want to opt for a solid band that matches the color of your engagement ring or a pave band made of the same metal.
 Both of these options offer a sleek and classic look.
 If you want to mix things up, there are a few things you can do.

 - Get a wedding band style with filigree or other metalwork